andreasm23/sgp4-2.21/answer-sheet.md

     - correct: "99999"
 - You may use multiple lines to answer, if needed.

-# 1. Pick a satellite
+# 1 Pick a satellite

 Report the NORAD Id you selected.

 NORAD_ID

-# 2. Retrieve the orbital elements
+# 2 Retrieve the orbital elements

 Report the TLE data you retrieved.
 If you retrieved TLE data in `KVN`, `XML`, `JSON` or `CSV` formats, report it in `TLE` format.

 TLE_DATA

-# 3. Retrieve the SGP4 propagator
+# 3 Implement the SGP4 propagator (code answer: 8 points)

 Report the URL or GitHub repository of the SGP4 implementation you will be using.